adrfer/Sort/README.md

 # Sort
-Alluring experiments with sorting algorithms in Swift, sort of.
+Alluring experiments with sorting algorithms, sort of.

 Tested on `Xcode 8` and `Swift 3`.

 --
-Welcome to the Sort Playground!
+### Welcome to the Sort Playground!

-The idea here is to have fun while exploring alternative implementations of different sorting techniques written in [Swift](http://swift.org), a modern and very exciting programming language.
+This playground is about having fun while exploring alternative implementations of different sorting techniques written in [Swift](http://swift.org), a modern and very exciting programming language.
 So, to better experience how to move from disarray to order when managing collections of data, some variations of these sorting algorithms are provided, starting with a classic implementation that is then forged over and over until it becomes more idiomatic, or simply, more Swift-y.

 Indulge yourself with the following takes: